awesome-mixin-network/boilerplate/Python/Python_Bitcoin_tutorial_based_on_Mixin_SDK_Create_bot.md

-# Python Bitcoin tutorial based on Mixin SDK I: Create bot
+# Python Bitcoin tutorial based on Mixin Network
 ![cover](https://github.com/wenewzhang/mixin_labs-python-bot/raw/master/Bitcoin_python.jpg)
 A Mixin messenger bot will be created in this tutorial.
 The bot is powered by python, it echo message and Bitcoin from user.